vikilinho/livegoals/README.md

 # Rainy
-A Simple Weather App that display live weather data and motivational quotes.
+A Simple flutter app that displays live football scores.
+It uses the free API from api-football.com